 Some of my favorite authors are: Suzanne Collins, Margaret Peterson Haddix, and Sharon Creech

 Favorite Classic Author?
-Edgar Allen Poe
+Edgar Allan Poe

 "The most important thing about education is appetite." -Winston Churchill